Among the questions we get asked the most now that we are back in Australia we have this one:

 On the contrary older vans have 7 lives, and spare parts for a good old Ford or Toyota will never lack in Australia (European brands are less frequent and could end up taking long time and expensive shipping costs for spare parts coming from overseas, in case of breakdown).

-Having said that, a recent van will surely have likable accessories as air conditioning, seats and interiors of fine quality, power steer, electrical windows, better thermal insulation.
+Having said that, a recent van will surely have likable accessories as air conditioning, seats and interiors of fine quality, power steer, electrical windows, and better thermal insulation.

 DIESEL OR PETROL ENGINE

-It’s an aspect to keep into consideration, since a diesel engine has naturally a longer life.
+This is an aspect to keep into consideration, since a diesel engine has naturally a longer life.

 A diesel engine that has covered 300,000 km’s has many more to go ahead.
 It could go double than that, 600k, or even up to 1 million in particular cases (hopefully ours)!